openSUSE/travel-support-program/doc/DOCKER.md

         cp docker/database.postgresql.yml config/database.yml

-3. Build the image:
+4. Build the image:

         docker-compose build

-4. Now you should be able to set up the database:
+5. Now you should be able to set up the database:

         docker-compose run --rm web rake db:setup

+   When using the mysql container, this fifth step may require that you have started the database container some seconds in advance, since the official mysql and mariadb containers need some time to initialize the system.

+        docker-compose up --detach db

-5. (Optional) Run the testsuite to find out whether the application works.
+6. (Optional) Run the testsuite to find out whether the application works.

         docker-compose run --rm web xvfb-run -a rake spec

-6. And, now, you can start the application:
+7. And, now, you can start the application:

         docker-compose up